 We currently support children with speech and language difficulties and children with differing medical conditions which have effected their speech, physical development and everyday care.
 We pride ourselves on providing a calm, stimulating and individual experience in order for the children to thrive and meet their full potential.
 We have a vigourous assesment process which allows all children to recieve the care they require.

-If parents have any concerns about their children they are encouraged to speak to a member of the SENCo team who can then assess the child and make any relevent referals to outside agencies.
+If parents have any concerns about their children they are encouraged to speak to a member of the SENDCo team who can then assess the child and make any relevent referals to outside agencies.

 Click here to View The Olive Tree Nursery's Special Educational Needs Local Offer.

-SENCo and Leader of Learning
+SENDCo and Leader of Learning

 The Gifted and Talented policy was introduced to define children who have developed one or more skill at a level significantly higher than those of their peers or for those with the potential to do so.